 - SimpliSafe does not come with free web access, whereas Abode does.

 Abode gives you a security system that you can install yourself.
 Abode offers professional-grade security and home automation features.
 The system can be connected to your garage door, lights, locks, thermostats, and other connected devices.

 Abode not only keeps an eye on your home, it also notifies you when something is amiss.
 You have free access to the Abode mobile app or Web-based app and you can get push notifications for every single event.

 For instance, if the front door is opened, you will get an alert on your smartphone, complete with the time and date when the door was opened.

 At the heart of the Abode security system is the Abode Gateway.
 The Gateway connects to the different sensors and cameras you use, as well as connects to other smart home devices.
 It also transmits video recordings and other media to the Abode cloud and sends data to the professional monitoring center.

-- A backup battery that provides you with at least 10 hours of operation when power goes out.
+- A Battery backup that provides you with at least 10 hours of operation when there’s a power outage

 - Automation options can automatically lock your doors when you leave, among other things.

 - The gateway has an embedded siren that can emit a 93-decibel shrill sound.
 You can also use the speaker to give out an audible sound when doors or windows are opened.